How to visit Jökulsárlón glacier lagoon

 As soon as I saw the image of Jökulsárlón glacier lagoon in my Lonely Planet Iceland, I knew we had to make it there.
 In fact, I pretty much planned our entire route through the south of Iceland to lead up to a grand finale at Jökulsárlón… its true!

 Without exaggerating, the glacier lagoon is one of the most stunning places I’ve ever visited.
-Like so much of Iceland it is other-worldly and makes your existence seem tiny.
+Like so much of Iceland it is other-worldly and makes your existence seem tiny – just like seeing the Northern Lights in Iceland˚.
 It’s also quite famous for being a film location.
 Apparently some James Bond movies have been shot there, but hell, I’ve never seen them so I’m just trusting what I read online 😉

 First things first… Jökulsárlón is stunning beyond words … and best of all, none of these images are edited – this is really how it looks!

 Jökulsárlón is located in the south-east of Iceland, and the closest nearby towns are Hof and Hofn.
 It is about a 5-6 drive from Reykjavik, so I’d definitely recommend making an overnight stop on the way there and on the way back if you don’t plan to drive the entire ring road.

 The glacier lagoon is actually a lake that is connected to Vatnajökull glacier.
 Icebergs break off from the glacier and drift toward the sea on their way to their final destination – melting into the ocean of course.
 The result is truly spectacular.